 Address Autocomplete API

-Try the Address Autocomplete API in the Playground:
+Try the Place Autocomplete field and its parameters in the API Playground:

 - Go to the API Keys section.
 One API key is generated automatically.
 You can generate multiple API keys per project if required.